mutoo/aseprite-animalcrossing-qrcode-gen/README.md

 You can also attach a shortcut to this script, more instruction can be found at [this post](https://community.aseprite.org/t/aseprite-scripts-collection/3599).

+## Type

+Currently, the generator supports the 32 x 32 basic custom design and 64 x 64 pro design.

+The 32 x 32 sprite can generates plain easel (paint), knit cap and horned hat.

+The 64 x 64 sprite can geneartes shirt and dress with half sleeves, long sleeves or without sleeves.

 ## Usage

-1. Setup a Sprite with `32px` width and height.
+1. Setup a Sprite with `32px` or `64px` width and height.
 2. Change Color Mode to `Indexed`.
 3. Setup a palette with no more than 16 colors (including transparent).
 4. Enjoy drawing.